Gonzih/presentation-tool/PRESENTATION.md

 * Simplicity is a great selling point when you are adopting new technology
 * Learning curve is really fast
 * Learning curve should be fun
-* Facing real world challenges is fun and to deal with them

 <!--slide-->